otsojm/Portfolio/README.md

 ## Welcome to otsojm's Portfolio

-- 👋 I’m Otso Metsäportti aka otsojm and I'm currently studying Information technology at Haaga-Helia University of Applied Sciences (BBA) and in my free time I am also really passionate to learn more about that field.
+- 👋 I’m Otso Metsäportti aka otsojm and I'm currently studying information technology at Haaga-Helia University of Applied Sciences (BBA) and in my free time I am also really passionate to learn more about that field.
-- 👀 I’m interested in Software development and Cloud services.
+- 👀 I’m interested in software development and cloud services.
-- 🌱 I’m currently learning more about Java, React.js, Node.js, AWS and starting with Python.
+- 🌱 I’m currently learning more subjects like Java, React.js, Node.js, AWS and starting with Python, for example.
 - 💞️ I’m in the middle of my final year, so I'm looking to do my internship in May 2022 (around 5 months, but it is flexible) -->
 - 📫 You can reach me at my:
   - [LinkedIn](https://fi.linkedin.com/in/otso-metsaportti)